"This podcast is a must listen for med students, family doctors and anyone involved in end of life and life limiting illness care!"

 A podcast about unlocking the secrets to a better illness experience.

-In their breakout season 1, Hsien and Sammy focused on what they learned from caring for and interviewing thousands of patients and families.
-They explored the differences between those who felt “in the dark”—feeling overwhelmed, frustrated, scared, unaware, and reactive—versus those who felt “in the know”—feeling prepared, informed, in control and hopeful.
-In the end, they uncovered 7 keys to being prepared and hopeful.
-The keys are simple, actionable, and can be used by anyone right away.
-Start listening Here.
+In their breakout season 1, Hsien and Sammy learned from thousands of patients and families and uncovered 7 keys to a better illness experience.
+The keys are simple and can be used by anyone right away.

 Hsien and Sammy have worked their careers helping those who are facing serious illness.
 For years, they often heard patients and families say they felt unprepared and overwhelmed.
 Despite years of education, research, and advocacy, they continued to hear patients and families say “Why didn’t anyone tell me that sooner…”